PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 ### Properties:
 * `Emitting: boolean`: Whether the emitter should emit new particles
-* `Lifetime: Vector2`: The X and Y components act as a range of how long any particle can last, in seconds
+* `Lifetime: vector`: The X and Y components act as a range of how long any particle can last, in seconds
 * `ParticlesAreAttached: boolean`: Whether the particles are attached to and move with the emitter
 * `Rate: number`: An integer indicating how many particles should be emitted per second (must be above or equal to `0`)